berrym/lusush/docs/lle_specification/LLE_IMPLEMENTATION_GUIDE.md

 ---

-**NOTICE**: This is a **living document** that evolves throughout the epic LLE specification project.
-As each of the 21+ detailed specification documents is completed, this implementation guide will be updated to reflect new implementation details, integration procedures, and development approaches.
+**NOTICE**: This is a **living document** that evolves throughout the epic LLE specification project. **5 of 21 detailed specification documents have been completed**, providing implementation-ready architectural details.
+This guide has been updated to reflect the latest specification progress including event system architecture, input parsing, and integration procedures.
 The guide serves as the bridge between specification and actual coding implementation.

+**SPECIFICATION PROGRESS UPDATE (2025-01-07)**:
+- ✅ **02_terminal_abstraction_complete.md** - Unix-native terminal management with capability detection
+- ✅ **03_buffer_management_complete.md** - Buffer-oriented design with UTF-8 support and multiline editing
+- ✅ **04_event_system_complete.md** - Event-driven architecture with high-performance processing pipeline
+- ✅ **05_libhashtable_integration_complete.md** - Hashtable integration strategy with memory pool integration
+- ✅ **06_input_parsing_complete.md** - Universal terminal sequence parsing with Unicode processing

 ## 1. Development Environment Setup